 Dana Point offers access to the areas frequented by migrating gray whales and blue whales in spring and summer.
 Several companies offer daily whale watching tours such as Capt.
 Dave’s Dolphin & Whale Watching Safari and The Ocean Adventure Catamaran cruise.

 Best whale watching tours in Orange County

 Seeing a whale is never a guarantee, as these marine creatures can be tricky to spot at times.
 If you want to learn more about marine wildlife, head to the Ocean Institute at 24200 Dana Point Harbor Drive in Dana Point.

-Irvine Farmers Market is one of the best places in Orange County for buying fresh fruits and vegetables grown by local farmers.
-Here you can buy plenty of fresh produce that was grown and handpicked by farmers on the Great Park Farm as well as other farms in Orange County.
-Here you can also find arts and crafts, artisan cheeses and pastas.
+Irvine Farmers Market is one of the best places in Orange County for buying fresh fruits and vegetables from local farmers.
+Here you can get plenty of fresh produce that was grown and handpicked by farmers on the Great Park Farm as well as other farms in Orange County.
+You can also find arts and crafts, artisan cheeses and pastas.

 The Farmers Market takes place in Great Park every Sunday from 10 a.m. to 2 p.m., weather permitting.